LokimuKH19/DRQI/README.md

 - New visualization tools: **Density plots** and **Omega plots**.

 ### 2025-06-30
-- The DRQI was validated by neuron transportation equation, showing its potential for nuclear engineering usage.
+- The DRQI was validated by neutron transport equation, showing its potential for nuclear engineering usage.
 - A visualization software for fast analysis of reactor core is planned.

 ---